 BUOYED.
 “Titanic: A New Musical” is set to drift back to Broadway next fall by way of Toronto this summer.
-That glorious score by Maury Yeston (Nine, Grand Hotel, Phantom — no, the other Phantom), which helped the show score big during its 11-month 1997-98 original Broadway run: It won five Tonys, including Best Musical, score, orchestrations, book by the brilliant reanimator of history Peter Stone (1776).
+That glorious score by Maury Yeston (Nine, Grand Hotel, Phantom — no, the other Phantom) helped the show score big during its 11-month 1997-98 original Broadway run: It won five Tonys, including Best Musical, score, orchestrations, and book, by Peter Stone (1776), that brilliant reanimator of history.

 It even won for scenic design, in spite of such highfalutin, hitting-below-the-life-belt criticism lobbed at the ship (or non-existent ship — thanks, Forbidden Broadway).
 The show won for every category in which it was nominated.